 Logical Reasoning Questions for CLAT PDF 2025 with Detailed Solutions

 Students' fear of logical reasoning largely stems from the fact that it requires more time and mental effort to solve a particular question.
-A systematic approach and consistent efforts are needed to ace the logical reasoning portion of the CLAT.
+A systematic approach and consistent efforts are needed to ace the Logical Reasoning passage based questions for CLAT 2026.
 Candidates can plan more successfully by using the following advice which is a ladder technique.
-A ladder technique is used in the Logical Reasoning for CLAT and through this article let us understand how to solve logical reasoning questions for CLAT 2025.
+A ladder technique is used in the Logical Reasoning for CLAT and through this article let us understand how to solve logical reasoning questions for CLAT 2026 PDF.

 How to Prepare for Logical Reasoning Questions for CLAT

-For solving Logical Reasoning CLAT questions, lets first go through the preparation tips which are given below.
+For solving Logical Reasoning passage based questions of CLAT, lets first go through the preparation tips which are given below.

 1. Be familiar with the Exam Pattern: Learn the format and scoring system for the CLAT's Logical Reasoning component.
 You'll have a better sense of what to anticipate and how to spend your time during the exam after reading this.
 Always scan the paper and choose the easiest passage first.
 The number of passage-based logical reasoning questions for CLAT will reduce as the number of questions has been reduced from 150 to 120.
 This section will have about four sections and each passage will have about 6 questions, for a total of about 24 questions in this area.